DinoMan/speech-driven-animation/README.md

 ## Using the encodings
 The encoders for audio and video are made available so that they can be used to produce features for classification tasks.

-### Audio Encoder
+### Audio encoder
-The Audio Encoder (which is made of Audio-Frame encoder and RNN) is provided along with a dictionary which has information such as the feature length (in seconds) required by the Audio Frame encoder and the overlap between audio frames.
+The Audio encoder (which is made of Audio-frame encoder and RNN) is provided along with a dictionary which has information such as the feature length (in seconds) required by the Audio Frame encoder and the overlap between audio frames.
 ```
 import sda
 encoder, info = sda.get_audio_feature_extractor(gpu=0)